MECA-SNAKE/flipper-snake/README.md

 <iframe src="https://www.geogebra.org/calculator/bxwqg3t7?embed" width="800" height="600" allowfullscreen style="border: 1px solid #e4e4e4;border-radius: 4px;" frameborder="0"></iframe>

 We can see here a wave that seems to propagates.
-Now, each servo is represented by a point on the period of the graph, and each point represent a value of the sine function at a particular input $x$ ; and with the animation, at a specific time $t$.
+Now, each servo is represented by a point on the period of the graph, and each point represent a value of the sine function at a particular input `x` ; and with the animation, at a specific time `t`.
 The time variable can be now interpreted by this phase term that continuously change.
-If we say that each servo value has to follow on of this points, then it's value will look as the sine wave for a particular point $x$.
+If we say that each servo value has to follow on of this points, then it's value will look as the sine wave for a particular point `x`.

 In theory, this may seem logical, but there was a crucial consideration to keep in mind.
 While our concept of undulation exists in a continuous world, our robotic snake consists of discrete components with **fixed length**, unlike a real snake that can extend its body.
 This aspect posed a significant challenge and was a source of concern for us.
 No matter how well-designed our parts were, implementing a continuous sine wave equation on our snake remained uncertain.
 However, through rigorous testing and experimentation, we discovered that our implementation of the sine wave equation for lateral undulation did indeed work.
 The coordinated movement of the servo motors and the discrete segments produced a convincing simulation of the undulating motion observed in real snakes.
 The final function for this motion is the following